clojure-data-science-course/blog/resources/templates/md/posts/2018-12-27-notes-from-the-second-meeting.md

 ### [Meeting B2](https://www.meetup.com/Clojure-Israel/events/257089002/) - Dec 19th 2018
 This was the second meeting of **Group B** - data science for clojurians.

-It began with a broad introductory talk by Alik Peltinovitch about machine learning.
+It began with an ✨enlightning✨ talk by Alik Peltinovitch about machine learning.
 You can find his presentation [here](https://drive.google.com/file/d/1irOk_LwF-BEk5G8p7Pe3DFGaC238Iqfv/view?usp=sharing).

 After some discussion, we continued with an overview of some of the workshop's projects.